Lee Gueller shares expert advice for couriers, from handling late payments to building trust, so you can grow your courier business.

 Late payments can be frustrating, but staying calm will help you resolve the issue faster.
 Start with a friendly reminder, and only escalate if needed.

-Lee suggests giving shippers the benefit of the doubt initially.
+Lee Gueller suggests giving shippers the benefit of the doubt initially.
 “Sometimes invoices genuinely get lost or overlooked,” he says.
 If a polite follow-up doesn’t work, you can always take a firmer tone later.

 Great service doesn’t just secure repeat business—it also boosts your feedback scores.
 Better feedback means more opportunities for owner-driver jobs and a stronger reputation in the industry.